-Venclyxto can be used in combination with rituximab (another cancer medicine) in patients who have received at least one previous treatment.
+Venclyxto can be used with obinutuzumab in patients who have not previously been treated for CLL or with rituximab in patients who have received at least one previous treatment.
+Obinutuzumab and rituximab are immunotherapy medicines (medicines that act through the body’s defence system).

 It can also be used on its own in:

-- patients with particular genetic changes (17p deletion or TP53 mutation) that make them unsuitable for chemo-immunotherapy (a type of cancer treatment).
-In these patients, Venclyxto is used when medicines known as B‑cell receptor pathway inhibitors (ibrutinib and idelalisib) are not suitable or have failed.
+- patients with particular genetic changes (17p deletion or TP53 mutation) who cannot be treated with medicines known as B‑cell receptor pathway inhibitors (ibrutinib and idelalisib) or if these medicines have stopped working.

-- patients who do not have these genetic changes after treatments with chemo-immunotherapy and a B‑cell receptor pathway inhibitor have both failed.
+- patients who do not have these genetic changes, after treatments with chemotherapy combined with immunotherapy as well as a B‑cell receptor pathway inhibitor have both not worked.

 First published: 21/12/2016